mattermost/mattermost-handbook/operations/messaging-and-math/how-to-guides-for-m-and-m/how-to-create-release-announcements.md

    4. Lead with verbs (e.g. "Find most recent messages faster")
    5. Start with benefits, then technical details
 3. **Body**
-   1. Make sure to market paid features - add E10 and E20 throughout the blog post for relevant features
+   1. Promote E10 and E20 features - add `E10` and `E20` labels throughout the blog post for relevant features
    2. No spelling errors or broken links
    3. All features PM team wants to highlight are included
       1. **\(PM team owns\)** Check for technical accuracy and statement of benefits